This is a comprehensive guide on the idea of movement in art and how we can convey it in our artworks. I’ll cover:

 If you are trying to capture the movement of water, it can be effective to contrast thick texture for rough, turbulent areas against thin texture for calm areas.
 I did that to some extent in the painting below; thick, white paint was used for the crashing whitewash, whilst smooth and solid paint was used for the calmer areas.

-Art can have a visual rhythm, much like the rhythm in music.
+Art can have a visual rhythm, much like the rhythm of music.
 But instead of notes and sounds, we use lines, colors, and shapes.
 A strong rhythm can pull your eyes around the painting as your eyes jump from one element to the next.
 For example, in Lofoten Island below, the contours of the water form repetitive triangular shapes which get bigger or smaller as the water ebbs and flows.
 These shapes create a sense of rhythm and movement.

 I did a similar thing in my painting below, using the repetitive contours of the water to create a sense of rhythm, reinforced with suggestive lines over the top.